Truecaller Not Working in the UAE? Here’s a Quick Fix (2021)

 The servers are in its native country of Romania, guaranteeing no third party can access your data, there is no way anyone can ever see where you are going or what you are downloading.

-It is based in Switzerland and has great security in the form of 256-bit AES encryption, compatibility iwt OpenVPN, L2TP/IPSec, PPTP, and CHameleon, and its own NAT Firewall for added security.
+It is based in the US and has great security in the form of 256-bit AES encryption, compatibility with OpenVPN, L2TP/IPSec, and PPTP.
 It also doesn’t limit bandwidth which can be great if you’re suing TrueCaller frequently.